Bible Reliability

 Assembly of the New Testament began soon after the apostles started writing.
 Its final configuration was established a few decades after John wrote Revelation.
 The criterion for including or excluding particular texts was whether the authors were contemporary witnesses of the events they described.

-The thematic and prophetic consistency of both testaments evidences divine oversight of the preservation and assembly processes.
+The testaments’ thematic and prophetic consistency, individually and together, evidences divine oversight of the preservation and assembly processes.

 Consistent Copies